YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    While adding triggers, bear in mind that triggers get replicated if you add them when replication is turned on.
 However, when you add triggers when replication is turned off, those triggers and the database updates resulting from the executing their trigger code do not get replicated.

 Here is an example to upgrade A and B deployed in an A→B replication configuration from r1.10 to r1.20.
-This example uses instructions from the “Upgrade the originating instance first (A→B)” procedure.
+This example uses instructions from the "Upgrade the originating instance first (A→B)" procedure.

 .. code-block:: bash